5F6A-M Bassman Micro© Guitar Amplifier

 When soldering turrets keep in mind they are pretty good heat sinks so you need to apply soldering iron heat to the turret for a few seconds before making contact with the component leads.
 This will keep you from frying components as you wait for the turret to get hot enough to bond with the solder.
 Speaking of frying components, it's a good idea to use a heat sink clamp on component leads--especially capacitor leads--to protect the component.
 Even just an alligator clip on the component lead between the soldering iron and component body will protect it from over heating.

 Mount the tube sockets, pots, fuse, power switch, pilot light and transformers in the chassis and do as much wiring on these as you can before you mount the circuit board because it will get crowded in the chassis.
-Don't solder the output transformer's leads until after the Paul Ruby Amp Startup Procedure says to.
 Don't forget to do the heater wires first, before you install the circuit board and begin hooking up the other tube leads.
 Try to keep the tightly twisted heater wires down against the chassis floor to reduce noise and hum.

 Hammond 270AX Power Transformer

-Most of us in the U.S. will want to use the 125V primary tap so the White and Black wires would be used.
+Most of us in the U.S. will want to use the 125V primary tap so the White and Black wires would be used (heat shrink the unused Gray wire).
 The transformer's Black wire connects to the power cord's Hot-black-narrow prong wire.
 The White wire connects to the power cord's Neutral-white-wide prong wire.
 Connect the power cord's green safety ground wire to a transformer mounting bolt.
 For output power to the rectifier use the two Red wires for 240-0-240V of high voltage.
 The Red/Yellow center tap wire connects to the negative terminal of the B+1 Filter Capacitor.
 The two green 6.3V wires go to the pilot light and all tube heaters.
 Note the EZ81 rectifier tube has non-standard heater pin numbers.